 There are additional considerations to the unemployment rate.
 Because it does not count those who are outside the labor force, it can exclude individuals who were looking for a job previously, but have since given up.
 The impact of this on the overall unemployment rate is difficult to quantify, but it is important to note because it shows that no statistic is perfect.

 All three areas saw a dramatic increase in the unemployment rate between 2006 and 2009.
-The unemployment rates for all three areas showed a slight decrease between 2010 and 2012, followed by another increase between 2012 and 2013.
-The unemployment rate in all three areas decreased significantly between 2013 and 2017, and seemed to stabilize between 2017 and 2018.
+The unemployment rates for all three areas decreased overall between 2010 and 2019.
+However, the unemployment rate in all three areas rose sharply in 2020 due to the effects of the COVID-19 pandemic.

 This data is sourced from the Illinois Department of Employment Security’s Local Area Unemployment Statistics (LAUS), and from the U.S. Bureau of Labor Statistics.